-A record number of Blinn students attended our student workshops in the spring 2013 semester!
-We presented nine student workshops during the semester.
-In the past we have presented six or seven workshops during each fall and spring semester, but we decided to expand the schedule in order to serve more students.
-Workshop topics include such subjects as pre-writing strategies, thesis development, MLA documentation, grammar, and more.
-To see the Fall 2013 workshop schedule, click on the "Events and Workshops" link.
-Students can sign up for fall workshops by stopping by the Writing Center (A119), calling (979) 209-7591, or sending an email to firstname.lastname@example.org.
+Over 200 Blinn students attend our student workshops every semester.
+Workshop topics include pre-writing strategies, thesis development, paragraph building, MLA documentation, grammar, and others.
+To see the current workshop schedule, please click on the “Events and Workshops” link.
+Students can register for workshops by stopping by the Writing Center (A118), calling (979) 209-7591, or sending an email to firstname.lastname@example.org.

 If you would like to bring your class to the Writing Center for a class visit, please call us at ext.
 7591 or send an email to email@example.com.
 We also welcome any classes that would like to come in for a discussion of such topics as research strategies, essay planning and organization, and analyzing sources.

 The Writing Center has numerous resources to assist Blinn students in all aspects of college-level composition.
 Our handouts are in both print and electronic formats, and they are used daily by tutors, instructors, and students.
 We also have an impressive library of books and articles that address issues related to writing at the college level.